 Since you'll be photographing at night, follow the tips below on nighttime photography.

 I have found in general that the larger the frog, the less restless it is.
 There are several species of frogs in the United States and Canada, but the most common large frogs are the American Bullfrog and the Green Frog.
-They can reach six inches long or more, and can eat just about anything that can fit in their mouths - bugs, mice, birds, bats, fish, snakes, etc. I find it hard to distinguish the two varieties so I will refer to them both here as "Bullfrog".
+The bullfrogs can reach six inches long or more, and can eat just about anything that can fit in their mouths - bugs, mice, birds, bats, fish, snakes, etc. It's somewhat more rare to find a very large "green frog" than a bullfrog.